The Valley (stadium)

-The Valley is a sports stadium in Charlton, London, England with a capacity of 27,111, which has been the home of Charlton Athletic Football Club since 1919, with a period of exile between 1923–24, and from 1985–1992.
+The Valley is a football stadium in Charlton, London, England, with a capacity of 27,111, which has been the home of Charlton Athletic Football Club since 1919, with a period of exile between 1923 and 1924, and from 1985 to 1992.
+Charlton Athletic Women's Football Club has played all of their home matches at The Valley since 2024.

-The stadium is served by Charlton railway station, which is less than a five-minute walk away from the stadium.
-An alternative is to use the Jubilee line, exiting at North Greenwich, and changing for route 161, 472 and 486 buses, which stop outside the stadium.
+The stadium is served by Charlton railway station, which is a three-minute walk away from the stadium.
+SL11, 486, 161, 177, 180, and 380 London Buses stop outside the stadium.
+North Greenwich (Jubilee line) is the nearest tube station, while Woolwich station (Elizabeth line) is the nearest Crossrail station to The Valley.